 In 1904 she joined a second Pollard’s Lilliputian Opera Company tour, first travelling to Queensland, where they tested out their repertoire of musical comedies.
 In September 1904 the company departed Australia to give performances in the “far east” before arriving in the USA in March 1905.
 This group of Australian child performers stayed away from home for an extraordinary 28 months – not returning until late February, 1907.
 Leah can be traced through some of the positive publicity given by the press, but Canadian and US audiences also had their particular favourites in the company, most notably Daphne Pollard.

-Above: This is the cast from the same play being performed in Montreal, Canada, in November 1905.
+Above: This is the cast from The Geisha being performed in Montreal, Canada, in November 1905.
 The ages in this program are all incorrect despite the Pollard company assurances.
 For example, Daphne Pollard was 14, Leah Leichner 15.
 Extracts from a program in the author’s collection.

 Leah and her secret, 1907 – 1908

 Leah did not join the next Pollard tour of North America, but in 1907 and 1908 she appeared with troupes in eastern Australia.
 Perhaps she decided it was time to try out on her own – or maybe she was thought to look too old.
 She spent much of her time performing at the Adelaide Tivoli Theatre.
 According to some reviewers she was “dainty”, “sang well”, and was “the brightest item on the bill.”
 But she did not appeal to all Australians – whose taste in theatre could still be conservative.
 According to Adelaide’s Gadfly, she made the mistake of appearing on stage in trousers as a “soldier boy”, as she had previously looked “much better in skirts”.